hypernumbers/LuvvieScript/src_md/luvviescript.erl.md

         {ok, _, Syntax} = compile_to_ast(File),
         ok = maybe_write(Environment, File, Syntax, ".ast", term),
         #c_module{defs = Body} = Syntax,
-        %% Erlang regards somefun/1 and somefun/N as two differnt
+        %% Erlang regards somefun/1 and somefun/N as two different
         %% fns, Javascript thinks they are they same.
         %% so we need to group multiple arity erlang fns.
         %% easiest way to do that is to sort the fns by name/arity